 Rockets of Today

-BLOOSTAR and MIURA — Spain
+BLOOSTAR — Spain

 Bloostar has three stages, but it doesn’t look like any other three stage rocket.
 It’s wider than it is tall!
 From the side, with the fairing up, it looks a bit like a VW Beetle.
 The stages are not cylinders stacked end to end, but toroid shapes — the first two stages have hollow centers.
 The first stage is a ring with six small “Teide 2” engines (which I presume they’ve made in-house) spaced around it.
 (Teide is the name of a volcano in the Canaries.)
 They burn liquid methane with lox.
 They’re fed by pressurized tanks, which keeps them simple and cheap because they don’t need any turbines, but does limit the performance, because the combustion chamber pressure cannot exceed the remaining tank pressure.
 In fact, they are currently planning to limit the chamber pressure to a measly 10 bar (about the pressure of a skinny bicycle tire).
 The second stage is a smaller copy of the first, which nestles inside the outer ring.
 It has six “Teide 1” engines, which are about half the size of the first stage engines, also burning methane.
 These engines stick out of the hole in the center of the first stage.
 Finally, the third stage is of a conventional shape, and has a single Teide 1 engine.
-It weighs under half a ton, and is about the size of a wine barrel balanced on a wastebasket.
+This topper weighs under half a ton, and is about the size of a wine barrel balanced on a wastebasket.

 The fairing is attached to the outer ring of the first stage, and opens like an eyelid, with accordion pleats.
 They say that since it’s common for satellites to be wider than they are tall, this shape helps satellite makers avoid having to do as much folding and unfolding as they usually need to do.